Glombs/libertybellenewsletter/monthbymonth.md

 <p>So on our return from home we cruised to Northampton and back to Braunston.</p>

+<p>We made a plan on 14th for Joe and Kirtsy to have the boat on the Lllanollen Canal over Christmas.</p>

 <figure>
  <img src="{{site.baseurl}}/image/maps/monthbymonth/2018Nov.png" alt="Our route" >